Ringa Hangarau Koiora

 - knowledge of biochemistry, microbiology, molecular biology and physics

-- knowledge of safety procedures relating to the hazardous substances they use
+- knowledge of how to safely handle hazardous substances

-- an understanding of statutory and ethical responsibilities relating to genetic engineering
+- knowledge of legal and ethical issues related to genetic engineering

 - practical skills for performing experiments and operating scientific equipment

-- skill in analysing and interpreting research results
+- skills in analysing and interpreting research results

-- ability to communicate complex research findings to a range of audiences
+- ability to explain research to the public.

-- usually work regular business hours, but they may also need to work weekends and evenings to complete experiments or reports
+- usually work regular business hours but may also work weekends and evenings to complete experiments or reports

-- work in laboratories and offices at a range of places, including plants, factories and research organisations
+- work in laboratories and offices at places such as plants, factories and research organisations

-- may need to travel locally and internationally to meet with clients or attend conferences
+- may travel locally and internationally to meet with clients or attend conferences

 What's the job really like?